saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### Default VPC Facts

-VPC CIDR - defines start and end ranges of the VPC.
+VPC CIDR - defines start and end ranges of IP address the VPC can use.
 Everything inside that VPC uses CIDR range of the VPC.
 Custom VPC can have multiple IP ranges but IP CIDR of a default VPC is always: **172.31.0.0/16**

 A region can have multiple AZ, each being an independent pool of infrastructure.
 The way a VPC provides  resilience is that it can be sub-divided into Subnets.
 Each subnet inside a VPC is located inside one AZ.
 This is set on creation and can never be changed.